 How Does A Murderer Receive God’s Forgiveness?

-Jesus wants a radical holiness that involves a heart transformation via His love and grace, not only abstaining from external sin.
-Christ, who satisfied all righteousness and offered it to us as a gift to be accepted by faith, is our sole source of hope.
+Jesus seeks deep holiness that comes from a heart changed by His love and grace, not just avoiding outward sin.
+Our only hope is Christ, who fulfilled all righteousness and offered it to us as a gift accepted by faith.

 Confess